 Basic Information on Indian Blue Worms

 Blue worms are typically considered some of the least desirable composting worms to use, and the reasons for this will be described further below.
-However, they are perfectly capable of vermicomposting and creating large amounts of castings.
+However, they are perfectly capable of vermicomposting and creating large quantities of castings.
 They are also very prolific, and will quickly populate most any bin you add them to.
-Indian Blues are sometimes called Malaysian blues.
-Their scientific name is perionyx excavatus.
+Indian blues are sometimes called Malaysian blues.
+Their scientific name is Perionyx excavatus.

 Identification of Indian Blue Worms